endowl/opolis-api/README.md

 # Opolis API (Proposed)

+*Please note: This is a speculative document.
+Opolis doesn't have an API that works as described here.
+This document describes a proposal made to them in response to a bounty offered at EthDenver 2021 Hackathon.
+Opolis has indicated that this API isn't feasable because posting employment data publically (even if it is encrypted) is contrary to privacy laws of various jurisdications.*

 All documents and data associated with a member's Opolis membership and benefits are automatically stored in a private textile bucket encrypted with the member's public key.
 Members can retrieve data documents at will using textile's `hub` tool or other tools that use the Textile SDKs.

 ## Access to documents